gatrellesse/Basket_project/README.md

 1. **Pre-annotation of Key Points**
    Begin by identifying key points in images that will be tracked throughout the process.
+   Run Collinear function to make all points collinear
 2. **Calculate Histogram of Image**
    Use an image’s pixel intensity distribution (histogram) to represent its content.